Stefan de Vrij

-He began his career at his local club VV Spirit, and debuted as a professional for Feyenoord aged 17.
+De Vrij began his career at his local club VV Spirit, and debuted as a professional for Feyenoord at age 17.
 He spent five seasons at the Eredivisie club, serving briefly as captain, before joining Lazio in July 2014.

-A full international since 2012, De Vrij has earned over 50 caps for the Netherlands.
+A full international since 2012, De Vrij has earned over 70 caps for the Netherlands.
 He was part of the Dutch team that finished third at the 2014 FIFA World Cup, and was selected for the Castrol Performance Index Team of the Tournament.
-He also played at UEFA Euro 2020.
+He also played at UEFA Euro 2020 and Euro 2024, reaching the semi-finals of the latter.

 Early life

 De Vrij grew up in Ouderkerk aan den IJssel.
 He is the youngest son of Jan de Vrij, who played for local club VV Spirit, where Stefan de Vrij started his career.
 His older brothers Niels and Eric played football in their youth and continued to different career paths.

 Club career

 Feyenoord

 De Vrij played for local Ouderkerk aan den IJssel club VV Spirit for five seasons.
 At the age of 10, he attended a Feyenoord talent day.
 After various training sessions and a friendly match against ARC, De Vrij was officially asked to join Feyenoord's youth division.
 At VV Spirit, De Vrij often played as a central midfielder, but at Feyenoord he got turned into a defender.
 The youngster developed himself rapidly.
 After playing for Feyenoord U15, De Vrij was one of the players to skip the U16 team to play in the U17 immediately.

 On 17 July 2009, De Vrij signed his first professional contract with Feyenoord until summer 2012.
 De Vrij made his official debut for Feyenoord's first team on 24 September 2009, when he replaced Kelvin Leerdam in the 58th minute in the KNVB Cup away match against Harkemase Boys (0–5).
 On 6 December 2009, De Vrij made his Eredivisie debut in the home match against FC Groningen (3–1), when he replaced Denny Landzaat in the 89th minute.
 Aged 18 by its end, his first professional season saw him make 21 appearances, 17 of which were in the league.

 During the 2012–13 season, De Vrij replaced Ron Vlaar as team captain.
 However, after a poor run of form in the following campaign, De Vrij was stripped of his armband as it was given first to star striker Graziano Pellè and then to vice-captain Jordy Clasie after the former struggled with disciplinary issues.